-RE: Credit Card Statements for March 2023
+RE: Credit Card Statement for April 2023

-The attached report summarizes the Agency's credit card expenses for March 2023.
-Credit card transactions through the CEO/General Manager credit card align with the statement closing date of April 3, 2023.
-The report also summarizes transactions for the credit card utilized for Procurement which aligns with the statement closing date of March 31, 2023.
+The attached report summarizes the Agency's credit card expenses for April 2023.
+The report summarizes transactions for the credit card utilized for Procurement which aligns with the statement closing date of April 30, 2023.